Entry 2018: ABB / 128 UCAS points

 Faculty of Health Studies

-You will have access to well-equipped profession-specific teaching areas, designed for occupational therapy education; there is a room with facilities such as a kitchen, bedroom and bathroom, and a practical Arts and Crafts room.
+The curriculum provides opportunities to engage in practical skill learning, including opportunities to develop entrepreneurial and diverse practice skills.
+You will have access to well-equipped profession-specific teaching areas, designed for occupational therapy education.
+There is a ‘home-from-home’ room with facilities such as a kitchen, bedroom and bathroom, and a practical Arts and Crafts suite.

 Typical offer: ABB / 128 UCAS points

-128 UCAS tariff points from 3 A Levels.
+128 UCAS tariff points from three A-levels.
 There are no specific subject requirements.
 General Studies is not accepted.

 BTEC Extended Diploma: